 Wild grape leaves grow all over the city and suburbs.
 You've probably seen them hundreds of times, but never realized what you were looking at.
 And once you learn how to identify grape leaves, you'll start seeing them everywhere.
-The bike path by my parents' home is covered in grape leaves this time of year, so last weekend, I went foraging with my mom and learned a lot about identifying and preparing the leaves.
+Last weekend, I went foraging with my mom and learned a lot about identifying and preparing the leaves.
 But, as they say, safety first!

 While grape leaves are one of the easiest things to identify and forage, all foraging should be done with caution and care.
 If you want to go foraging for grape leaves, I highly recommend going with an experienced forager.
 Identifying edible plants can be tricky, and you should find an expert who can teach you in person.
 This post only compiles my personal experiences and cannot be relied upon as a recommendation to harvest or consume any particular plant.

 I hope that this post will give you a sense of what to expect if you decide to go (you'll probably impress your guide with all your grape leaf knowledge!), but don't just head into the woods with your phone.
 If you do choose to go, here are some things to keep in mind to make sure you have a safe and fun experience: